gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_028_runway_prompt.md

-# Runway Prompt — Scene 28
+# Runway Prompt — Scene 028

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 ## Visual Style
 Grounded realism with subtle cinematic poise.
 Light streams into the university office, casting elongated morning shadows and signaling a tonal shift toward action and commitment.
 Natural hues dominate: beige walls, sunlight glinting on polished wood, steam from tea curling in the foreground.
 The vibe is calm, mature, deliberate.